Returns a value of the Date

 |hour||(Integer) number from 0 (12:00 A.M.) to 23 (11:00 P.M.)|

 To specify a time (e.g. 11:59:59), the range of numbers for each TimeSerial argument should be in the accepted range for the unit; that is, 0–23 for hours and 0–59 for minutes and seconds.
 However, you can also specify relative times for each argument using any numeric expression that represents some number of hours, minutes or seconds before or after a certain time.

 If any argument exceeds the accepted range for that argument, then it increments to the next larger unit as appropriate.
 For example, if you specify 75 minutes, it is evaluated as one hour and 15 minutes.
-However, if any single argument is outside the range -32,768 to 32,767, or if the time specified by the three arguments, either directly or by expression, causes the date to fall outside the acceptable range of dates, an error occurs.
+However, if any single argument is outside the range -32,768 to 32,767, or if the time specified by the three arguments, either directly or by expression, causes the date to fall outside the acceptable range of dates, then an error occurs.

 The Pm.CreateDate method allows to set the value of the date and time together including milliseconds.